adam4130/reversible-random-number-generators/README.md

 # Reversible Random Number Generators

 A reversible random number generator library.
-Allows for reversing sequences of pseudorandom values on uniform, normal, and exponential probability distributions.
+Allows for reversing sequences of pseudo-random values on uniform, normal, and exponential probability distributions.
 The default underlying engine is the [PCG](https://www.pcg-random.org/index.html) family of random number generators.
 The PCG generators use an LCG to update their internal state.
 This makes them an ideal candidate for building a reversible generator.
 Futhermore, they are statistically strong (passing TestU01 BigCrush) and very fast.
 We also provide two alternative reversible PRNG engines, the Mersenne Twister and a hashing engine with SHA256.
 However, the Mersenne Twister has failures within BigCrush, and the hash generator is about 100 times slower than PCG.

 ## Build

-Conforms to the typical CMake build and test procedure.
+Conforms to the modern CMake build and test procedure.

 ```
 $ mkdir build